|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Originally Burmese as its name suggests, this dish came to Eastern India with the many Indians who fled Burma during World War II.
+Originally burmese as its name suggests, this dish came to Eastern India with the many Indians who fled Burma during World War II.
 It is a delicious concoction of noodles, spicy chicken, and numerous toppings.
 The final touch is a squeeze of lemon which adds the signature tanginess.
-Burmese Khow Suey - Indian Style is a fun dish to make for when you're having friends over.
+Burmese khow suey is a fun dish to make for when you're having friends over.

 - 1 cup chana daal (dalt yellow lentils)

 - 1 tablespoon ginger paste

 - 1 1/2 tablespoons red chili powder

 - 2 pounds chicken (boneless, cut into 1" thick pieces)